Here's your last stop of your information gathering for Minnesota deer hunting.

 - No legal blaze orange clothing

 - Lending or borrowing a license or antlerless permit

 Deer Hunting Minnesota

 Northern Minnesota and Central Minnesota are energetically known as having the best deer hunting in the state, particularly public land hunting.
 Central Minnesota, from around Park Rapids to Brainerd, reportedly has some of the highest deer numbers in the state according to the DNR.
-Itasca State Park, for instance, has nearly 32,000 acres of old growth forest and an antler restriction to help keep the local bucks growing bigger and bigger every year.
+Itasca State Park, for instance, has nearly 32,000 acres of old growth forest and the local bucks seem to keep growing bigger and bigger every year.
 This just adds to its already high deer density.

-Hunters using the Superior National Forest need to be aware of the recently revised Forest Plan which now includes some new policy regarding Off-Highway Vehicle (OHV) use on Superior National Forest lands.
+Hunters using the Superior National Forest need to be aware of the recently revised Forest Plan which now includes some new policy regarding off-highway vehicle use on Superior National Forest lands.